IP-FL: Incentivized and Personalized Federated Learning: Introduction

 \section{Introduction}

-Training high-quality models using traditional distributed machine learning requires massive data transfer from the data sources to a central location.
-This data transfer raises various communication, computation, and privacy challenges.
-To this end, Federated Learning (FL) (McMahan et al., 2016) has emerged as a solution to train models at source, which reduces privacy issues and also fulfills the need to create high-quality models.
-However, the success of FL lies in resolving various new challenges related to heterogeneity, scheduling, and privacy.
+Training high-quality models using traditional distributed machine learning requires massive data transfer from the data sources to a central location, which raises various communication, computation, and privacy challenges.
+In response, Federated Learning (FL)~\citep{konevcny2016federated,McMahan_FL} has emerged as a solution to train models at the source, reducing privacy issues and addressing the need for high-quality models.
+However, the success of FL relies on resolving various new challenges related to statistical heterogeneity~\cite{fedprox,marfoq2021federated_multitask,fedFomo,fedALA}, scheduling~\cite{TIFL,lai2021oort,HanIEEECLOUD}, and incentive distribution~\cite{FAIR,incentive_cross_silo,FedFaim}.
+To overcome data heterogeneity challenges, personalized FL (pFL) has emerged as an effective solution to generate separate yet related models~\cite{personalization_survey,towards_personalized_FL,Self,collins2022perfedsi,le2022personalized}.
+Among pFL techniques, similarity-based approaches that use clustering of clients at the aggregator have gained popularity \cite{Mansour2020ThreeAF, Duan2021FedGroupAF, Ruan2022FedSoftSC, ijcai2022p311, ye2022meta}.

-Despite its success, FL faces challenges due to the non-IID (non-independently and identically distributed) nature of data.
-For FL applications, the real-world user data is likely to follow a mixture of multiple distributions \cite{marfoq2021federated,Ruan2022FedSoftSC}.
-Several research works have focused on training personalized models to overcome data heterogeneity challenges.
-Instead of training one global model with highly heterogeneous data from all the clients or locally training independent models on each client's data, training the personalized models is more suitable for independently serving certain clients or groups of clients.

-Among personalization research, similarity-based approaches that use clustering of clients at the aggregator \cite{ Mansour2020ThreeAF, Duan2021FedGroupAF, Ruan2022FedSoftSC, ijcai2022p311} have gained popularity.
-These works of clustering-based personalization control client selection and training from the aggregator that has limited knowledge of clients' individual goals or training capacity.
-This takes away clients' autonomy to make decisions themselves if they want to bear the cost of training and can also create personalized models that are not aligned with clients' goals.
-So it is necessary to reconsider which entity should make the decisions of creating clusters while \textbf{preserving the autonomy of participating clients}.

-Existing personalization solutions fulfill the primary goal of overcoming data heterogeneity for specific cases.
-Nevertheless, they still open the question of how to attract clients to share good quality updates without any reward~\cite{FAIR, TIFF, incentive_TPDS}.
-Training involves computation, communication, as well as privacy costs, and it would be naive to assume that each client would be willing to spend their resources without any measure of benefit being received, which is why \textbf{clients need to be incentivized} to join in training and maximize their profits according to their contributions.

-The two challenges of personalizing and incentivizing in FL have always been considered separate problems and dealt with individually.
-For the practicality of FL, it is logical to create an algorithm design that can cater to both challenges simultaneously.
-This requires an \textbf{incentive algorithm that complements personalization} in a way that clients are motivated through incentives to produce high-quality personalized models.